carbynestack/klyshko/README.md

 The MAC key shares for prime and binary fields are made available as files `mac_key_share_p` and `mac_key_share_2` in folder `/etc/kii/secret-params`.

+### Additional Parameters

+Some CRGs might require additional _non-standard_ parameters.
+These are made available by the Klyshko runtime in folder `/etc/kii/extra-params`.
+For an example of how this is used see the [MP-SPDZ fake tuple CRG][mp-spdz-fake].

 ## Development

 The `deploy.sh` scripts in the `hack` folders (top-level and within modules) can